eddieantonio/cmput296/lab-5.md

 > that uses an **ID** selector to style the bridge `<section>` with
 > a **black** background, and a **white** text.

-Note that there is a general consensus among web developers to never use IDs to style elements in CSS.
+There is a general consensus among web developers to avoid using IDs in selectors in CSS.

 > **Question X**: Search the web for *why* developers avoid using IDs in
 > selectors.
 Quote or summarize others' opinions as the answer to this